Bristol Premier League Division One rules and formats 2021

 But this can only apply with the PRIOR agreement of both players.

-This could be in another Bristol Backgammon competition, or any other event with face-to-face play.
+This could be in another Bristol Backgammon competition, or any other event.

 BUT IT IS NOT PERMISSIBLE TO PLAY A SINGLE PREMIER LEAGUE MATCH AND COUNT IT AS TWO RESULTS!